Table of Contents

 What Happens As the Government Shuts Down?

-Various essential government operations will stop operating during the government shutdown.
-These include operations deemed nonessential that aren’t able to fund themselves.
+Various nonessential government operations will be suspended during the government shutdown, while essential operations continue.
 Federal employees will be furloughed, meaning they will be on unpaid leave.

 There are many noticeable signs of a shutdown: